Allegro (musical): Recordings

 An original cast recording was released in 1947, heavily abridged.
 According to Hischak, only Lisa Kirk as Emily shines on the recording, which he calls "sad evidences of a very ambitious undertaking".
 Originally issued by RCA Victor Records on five 78s, sales were poor; Victor did not reissue it on LP during the rapid transition from 78s to long-playing records in 1949–1950, when most record companies were hastily transferring their entire catalogues onto the new medium.
 The recording was made available briefly in simulated stereo in the 1960s, and was reissued in the 1970s in the original mono.
 The original cast recording was released on compact disc in 1993.

 A studio recording of the complete score was made in 2008, with an all-star cast featuring Patrick Wilson as Joe, Nathan Gunn and Audra McDonald as his parents, Marni Nixon as Grandma, Laura Benanti as Jennie, Liz Callaway as Emily, Judy Kuhn as Beulah, Norbert Leo Butz as Charlie, with special appearances by Stephen Sondheim, Schuyler Chapin and, through archival audio recordings, Oscar Hammerstein.
 The album, produced by Sony Masterworks Broadway, was released on February 3, 2009.
 According to musical theatre author John Kenrick, "this all star studio cast glorifies all that is right with this melodious and sometimes adventurous score".

-Vocalist Jo Stafford had a pop hit with 'The Gentleman Is a Dope' in 1947.

 Frank Sinatra took 'A Fellow Needs a Girl' to Number 24 in 1947.
 Another song from the musical, 'So Far', was the B-Side of the 78 rpm record.